Constitution of Ohio: 1873 Constitutional Convention

-1912 Constitution
+1912 amendments

-In the Progressive Era, pent-up demand for reform led to the convening of another constitutional convention in 1912.
+In the Progressive Era, pent-up demand for reform led to convening the Ohio Constitutional Convention (1912).
 The delegates were generally progressive in their outlook, and noted Ohio historian George W. Knepper wrote, "It was perhaps the ablest group ever assembled in Ohio to consider state affairs."
 Several national leaders addressed the convention, including President William Howard Taft, an Ohioan; former president (and Bull Moose Party candidate) Theodore Roosevelt; three-time presidential candidate William Jennings Bryan; California's progressive governor Hiram Johnson; and Ohio's own reform-minded Gov. Judson Harmon.

 Recalling how the 1873 convention's work had all been for naught, the 1912 convention drafted and submitted to the voters a series of amendments to the 1851 Constitution.
 The amendments expanded the state's bill of rights, provided for voter-led initiative and referendum, established civil service protections, and granted the governor a line-item veto in appropriation bills.
 Other amendments empowered the legislature to fix the hours of labor, establish a minimum wage and a workers compensation system, and address a number of other progressive measures.
 A home rule amendment was proposed for Ohio cities with populations over 5,000.

-On September 3, 1912, despite strong conservative opposition, voters adopted 33 of the 41 proposed amendments.
+On September 3, 1912, despite strong conservative opposition, voters adopted 34 of the 42 proposed amendments.
 It was so sweeping a change to the 1851 Constitution that most legal scholars consider it to have become a new "1912 Constitution."
 Among the eight losing proposed amendments were female suffrage, the use of voting machines, the regulation of outdoor advertising and abolition of the death penalty.
 Voters also rejected a proposal to strike the word "white" from the 1851 Constitution's definition of voter eligibility.
 Although black people could vote in all State and Federal elections in Ohio due to the Fifteenth Amendment, the text of the State Constitution was not changed until 1923.
+Urban voters propelled most the amendments to passage.
+Rural voters rejected most of them.

+In 1969, the General Assembly established the Ohio Constitutional Revision Commission.
+This commission made a number of recommendations to the General Assembly regarding amendments to the constitution.
+The legislature ended up submitting sixty amendments to the people, many of which were passed.

+A similar commission, the Ohio Constitution Modernization Commission, was established in 2011.
+The legislature failed to propose most of its recommendations and terminated it before its intended sunset date of 2020.
+The main success of the commission came in reforming the process of apportionment in Ohio, which eventually led to the establishment of the state's redistricting commission.

 Current constitution

-With numerous later amendments, the 1851/1912 Constitution remains the basic law of the state to this day.
+The original 1851 constitution had 16 articles and 169 sections.
+The present document has 19 articles and 225 sections.
+There have been 170 amendments made.
+Most amendments occurred after 1912, when the requirements for passing amendments loosened.

 The current state constitution contains the following articles: